Cristina Yang: Reviews

-The character received positive reviews from critics at the time of its inception and as the series went on the reviews turned to high acclaim and Yang went on the become an iconic character not just for Grey's, but for television itself.
-Kelli Catana of The Huffington Post named Yang "the best damn character" of the series.
-Yang appeared in Comcast's list of TV's Most Intriguing Characters, with the website commenting that she is "an engaging yet comedic factor for the prime-time soap Grey's Anatomy."
-Philadelphia Magazine included Yang in its list of the "10 Best Doctors on Television".
-However, the same periodical listed her as one of "The 12 Most Annoying Women on TV".
-Mark Perigard of the Boston Herald considers her friendship with Meredith to be "the secret core of Grey's and perhaps creator Shonda Rhimes' greatest contribution to primetime."
-The Huffington Post writer Kelli Catana agreed, saying: "the Meredith Grey/Cristina Yang relationship is probably the most true friendship on network television."
-Their friendship was listed in AOL TV's "Top 20: TV's Best BFFs" and in Entertainment Weekly "30 Best TV Bromances/Gal Pals".
+Cristina Yang received positive reviews at the start of Grey's Anatomy, and as the series progressed, those reviews turned into widespread acclaim, with Yang becoming an iconic character, not only for the show but for television as a whole.
+Kelli Catana of The Huffington Post referred to Yang as "the best damn character" on the series.
+Her character was included in Comcast's list of "TV's Most Intriguing Characters", with the website describing her as "an engaging, yet comedic factor for the prime-time soap Grey's Anatomy."
+Philadelphia Magazine featured her on its list of the "10 Best Doctors on Television", though it also listed her as one of the "12 Most Annoying Women on TV".
+Mark Perigard of the Boston Herald referred to her Yang's friendship with Meredith Grey as "the secret core of Grey's Anatomy and perhaps creator Shonda Rhimes' greatest contribution to primetime."
+This sentiment was echoed by Kelli Catana of HuffPost, who described the Meredith/Cristina relationship as "probably the most true friendship on network television."

+Yang's friendship with Meredith was a central element of the series and was often listed as one of the best friendships on TV.
+AOL TV ranked them in their "Top 20: TV's Best BFFs", and Entertainment Weekly featured them in its "30 Best TV Bromances/Gal Pals."
 Yahoo!
-Voices also put Yang on their list of "The Most Loyal TV best-friends of All Time".
-Television Without Pity writer Lauren Shotwell claimed Yang is "the only one of these five [residents] that regularly acts like an actual doctor".
+Voices included Yang on its list of "The Most Loyal TV Best-Friends of All Time", and Lauren Shotwell of Television Without Pity described her as the only character among the five original interns who "regularly acts like an actual doctor."

-Yang's relationship with Burke was highly acclaimed; it was considered "one of the most interesting relationships on the show".
-Similarly, The Orange County Register wrote that their romance became "one of the most touching and funny attractions of Grey's Anatomy."
-Christopher Monfette of IGN was critical of their wedding planning in the third season, saying: "The will-they's and won't-they's fly and fall like hobbled pigeons until the season finale when the show solves both its personal and professional problems in the most obvious and least compelling of ways."
-UGO.com placed their break-up on its list of The Most Horrible TV Breakups.
-In 2009, Monfette said of Yang's relationship with Owen: "[Hunt's] interactions with Cristina were perfectly balanced for optimum drama, never together and never apart for so long that the back-and-forth became frustrating.
-Viewers could clearly see a softening of the typically hard-edged Cristina, a pleasant change for what had become something of a one-note character."